amethyst/amethyst/docs/PUBLISHING.md

 - Announce the release on Discord.
 - Post the release to Reddit.*
 - Tweet about the release.*
+- Update the `amethyst-starter-2d` repo to use the new version

 *Could use more detail!